omerkara/omer-kara-personal/content/teaching/01-teaching-experience/index.md

 ---
-# Configure Teaching Experience Page.
+# Configure Akademi Ekonometri Page.

 ## Info.
-title: "Teaching Experience"
+title: "Akademi Ekonometri"
-subtitle: ""
+subtitle: "Platform of Econometrics, Economics, and Coding"
-excerpt: "Here, you can see my teaching experience including while I was a teaching assistant and independent instructor." ## Shown on the Teaching Main Page, but does not shown on the Teaching Page.
+excerpt: "Here, you can see the details of Akademi Ekonometri website and YouTube channel that I built for easy access to course materials.
+Note that most of the content is in Turkish." ## Shown on the Teaching Main Page, but does not shown on the Teaching Page.

 ## Metadata.
-date: "2025-01-01"
+date: "2023-01-30"
 author: Omer Kara
 draft: false
 featured: false